Nigerian Dwarf Goats at Bridgeport Farms

 Located in Western Colorado

-The Nigerian Dwarf breed captured our hearts early in 2009.
+The Nigerian Dwarf breed captured our hearts back in early 2009.
 We were lucky enough to discover Fred and Linda Phillips and visited their herd at Kannah Creek Farm and fell in love.
 Tina and her side kick Izzy followed my husband around the yard and we were smitten.
 Our original plan to keep two goats has morphed into a herd of 9...now 17...50 plus...and counting!

 Herd Health